Skip to content

 Persistence Store

 Currently Lakekeeper supports only Postgres as a persistence store.
 You may either provide connection strings using PG_DATABASE_URL_* or use the PG_* environment variables.
-Connection strings take precedence:
+Connection strings take precedence.
+Postgres needs to be Version 15 or higher.

 Variable Example Description